pytorch/android-demo-app/TorchVideo/README.md

 ## Introduction

-The just released open-sourced PyTorch Video adds video classification, among other things, to the popular torchvision.
-This PyTorch Video Classification on Android demo app shows how to use a pre-trained PyTorch Video classification model on Android to see real-time video classification results per second while the video plays.
+The newly released open-sourced [PyTorchVideo](https://github.com/facebookresearch/pytorchvideo) adds video understanding to the rapidly growing PyTorch ecosystem.
+This PyTorchVideo Classification on iOS demo app shows how to use a pre-trained PyTorchVideo classification model on iOS to see video classification results, updated per second while the video plays, on tested videos, videos from the Photos library, or even real-time videos.

 ## Prerequisites